purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/softmax.md

 \end{pmatrix}$$

 Computing the Gradient $dLdZ^{(i)}$
-Let's assume we have the gradient of the loss with respect to the activation output dLdA for our batch as:
+Let's assume we have the gradient of the loss with respect to the activation output $dLdA$ for our batch as:

 $$dLdA= \begin{pmatrix}
-0.1 & -0.2 & 0.1 \\
+0.1 & -0.2 & 0.1\\
 -0.1 & 0.3 & -0.2
 \end{pmatrix}$$